Synopsis

 I’ve been practicing yoga asana and meditation for many years and I identity as a Queer/Trans individual.
 Through these intersections of my identities, mindfulness, personal growth, and healing practices, the idea for Queering Yoga the documentary arose!
 I was inspired to make Queering Yoga when I didn’t see reflections of Queer/Trans/QTPOC voices and stories of personal growth and healing in relation to the yoga movement.

 I feel it’s important for Queer/Trans/QTPOC individuals to have a practice to connect with themselves and with a welcoming and safe community that is rooted in healing, authenticity, self-love, personal growth, empowerment, and integration.
 Any oppressed individual and/or group needs that.
-Especially the Queer/Trans/QTPOC communities.
 I have a personal calling to share the stories of Queer/Trans/QTPOC yoga teachers and the intersection of their identities and yoga.
-To showcase the growing Queer/Trans/QTPOC yoga communities.
 We need examples of access, safe-space, healing, heart-centered space, representation, and community from empowered perspectives.
+Queering Yoga the documentary contributes to the current conversations of yoga communities in the West, how to decolonize one’s yoga practice, issues of race, homophobia, transphobia, and access to this healing practice.

-As the Producer/Director of Queering Yoga, I’ve been actively working on the documentary with a wonderful team of Queer/Trans/QTPOC crew members and allies since May 2015.
+As the Producer/Director of Queering Yoga, Ive been actively working on the documentary with a wonderful team of Queer, Trans, and QTPOC crew members, allies, and participants since May 2015.
+It truly is a passion project!

 All contributions are tax-deductible and go directly to Queering Yoga’s fiscal sponsor, The Center for Independent Documentary (CID).